tst2005/lua-modhelper/README.md

 What is this question ?!
 Hmm.... ok!

-There is some limited kind of situation where you want to have a standalone program without library, module, or any kind of external dependencies.
+There is some situations where you want to have a standalone program without library, module, or any external dependency.
-In my case I got this situation on :
+In my case I got this situation :
- * A old game that support lua but only one file to load.
+ * On an old game that support lua but only one file to load.
- * When you want to make some tool for automated task (something like shell script) and you want deploy it by coping the script, no more.
+ * When I want to make some tool for automated tasks (like shell script but in lua) and you want deploy it by coping the script, no more.

 What is currently a lua module ?